gimlet-io/gimlet-documentation/src/pages/blog/git-the-ironclad-system.md

 #### Merging

 Merge is the straightforward way.
-You have two lines of code, and they become one in the form of a merge commit.
+You have two code tree lines, and they become one in the form of a merge commit.

 TODO picture merge commit.